dammafra/dammagotchi/README.md

 ### State Persistence

 The game automatically saves the pet’s progress and status using local storage.
 This ensures that users can continue where they left off, even after closing the browser or refreshing the page.

+### Mobile-Friendly

+The experience is optimized for mobile devices, providing a smooth and engaging experience on smartphones and tablets.
+It adapts to smaller screens, ensuring easy interaction and navigation on touch interfaces.

 ## Technologies Used